* Payrolls data weaker than expected

 (Adds jobs data, quote; updates prices)

 By Chuck Mikolajczak

-NEW YORK, Sept 5 U.S. stocks were little changed
+NEW YORK, Sept 5 U.S. stocks were poised to dip

-Stock index futures pared losses after the release of the
+Futures pared losses after the release of the employment

-employment report, which showed nonfarm payrolls rose 142,000 in
+report, which showed nonfarm payrolls rose 142,000 in August,

-August, the smallest increase in eight months, while the
+the smallest increase in eight months, while the unemployment

-unemployment rate slipped to 6.1 percent as people dropped out
+rate slipped to 6.1 percent as people dropped out of the labor

 The soft jobs report doused worries that the Fed might